UNdot33K/ScriptKiddie_AV/README.md

 # Functions

-Script Kiddie_AV is a simple but effective, FIM-RIM (File Integrity Monitoring - Registry Integrity Monitoring) 'tool', or more precisely it's a batch file script, which can automate checks for file integrity issues and it can also be used alongside with any antivirus to enhance system protection.
+Script Kiddie_AV is a simple FIM-RIM (File Integrity Monitoring - Registry Integrity Monitoring) and as such it can be an effective 'tool', or more precisely a batch file script, which automates checks for file integrity issues and it can also be used alongside with any antivirus to enhance system protection.

 Although there are various similar tools, the highlight of this one is, that it can also check the 'Task Scheduler' and  Windows registry.
 Malware can create hidden tasks